 It is once again time for my most popular blog post of the year.
 In this blog post, I will attempt to answer the question:

-Using the Ontario Secondary School applicant data for the Fall 2021 admission cycle, I have produced two graphs that show the probability of an Ontario Secondary School (OSS) applicant receiving an offer of admission to undergraduate engineering programs at the University of Waterloo.
-I have grouped our engineering programs as follows:
+Using the Ontario Secondary School applicant data for the Fall 2020 admission cycle, I have produced graphs that show the probability of receiving an offer of admission to Waterloo Engineering programs.
+All of our engineering programs have been put into three groups as follows:

-- Computer, Electrical, Mechanical, Mechatronics, and Systems Design
+- Group 2: Computer, Electrical, Mechanical, Mechatronics, and Systems Design

-- Architectural, Chemical, Civil, Environmental, Geological, Management, and Nanotechnology
+- Group 3: Architectural, Chemical, Civil, Environmental, Geological, Management, and Nanotechnology

-These groupings are the same as the previous three admission cycles.
+These groupings are the same as the previous two cycles.
 Clearly, not all programs grouped together have exactly the same admission offer probabilities.
-I did consider alternative groupings.
-My analysis of individual program data showed that the programs in these groupings continue to behave similarly.
+However, programs included in a particular group tend to have similar admission offer probabilities.